ubcctf/ubcctf.github.io/_posts/2022-03-13-utctf-sunset.md

 Through some magic math voodoo, somehow calling the function `compute_arr` on the other person's public key and their own modified secret key, they end up with the same shared secret.
+You can see the parallels of this with [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) which also compute a shared secret in the same way.

 The provided code above prints the shared secret key between Alice and Bob.
 Inspecting the `output.txt` file we see: